scottjaymsu/NLP-Autograder/README.md

 **Testing Accuracy**
 Metric: Testing Accuracy
 Value: 0.5429
-Interpretation: The testing accuracy of 0.5429 measures the model's performance on an entirely unseen dataset, providing an unbiased evaluation of its real-world applicability.
+The testing accuracy of 0.5429 measures the model's performance on an entirely unseen dataset, providing an unbiased evaluation of its real-world applicability.

-Indicators: Model Deployment Readiness: A testing accuracy of approximately 54.29% indicates that the model has moderate effectiveness in practical scenarios.
+Model Deployment Readiness: A testing accuracy of approximately 54.29% indicates that the model has moderate effectiveness in practical scenarios.
 While it performs better than random guessing, the accuracy suggests that the model may require further refinement for reliable deployment.
 Consistency with Validation: The close alignment between validation accuracy (0.5159) and testing accuracy (0.5429) suggests that the validation set was a reliable proxy for the test set during training.
 This consistency reinforces the validity of the observed performance metrics.

 ![image](https://github.com/user-attachments/assets/972d0990-537d-4134-b9ea-c03e56c735ff)

-Interpretation:

 Class Imbalance Impact: The classification report highlights the detrimental impact of class imbalance on model performance.
 Classes 4.0 and 5.0, which have the fewest samples (47 and 8 respectively), exhibit zero precision, recall, and F1-scores.
 This indicates that the model fails to correctly predict these minority classes.
 Performance by Class:
 Classes 1.0 and 2.0: These classes have higher support and demonstrate moderate precision and recall, suggesting that the model can somewhat reliably predict them.
 Classes 0.0 and 3.0: These classes have lower support and exhibit poor performance metrics, indicating challenges in accurately classifying these categories.
-Overall Metrics:
 Accuracy: The overall accuracy of 54% reflects the model's ability to correctly classify samples across all classes.
 Macro Average: The macro-averaged precision, recall, and F1-score (0.33, 0.31, 0.29 respectively) provide an unweighted mean of the metrics across all classes, highlighting the poor performance on minority classes.
 Weighted Average: The weighted averages (0.50, 0.54, 0.51) take into account the number of samples in each class, offering a more balanced view of performance but still indicating room for improvement.